Employee Onboarding Gift Ideas in India (2026): Welcome Kits That Aren't Another Mug

 - Peak-summer outstation joiners.
 For fruit sent far in May, lead with a shelf-stable-heavy build or a different gift.

-For a South India office bringing on a cohort of new hires, though, a fresh fruit basket with their name on the card is the onboarding gift that actually lands.
+For an Indian office bringing on a cohort of new hires, though, a fresh fruit basket with their name on the card is the onboarding gift that actually lands.

 Frequently Asked Questions

-A fresh fruit basket with a personalized welcome card is the best all-round onboarding gift for ₹800 to ₹1,200.
+A fresh fruit basket with a personalized welcome card is the best all-round onboarding gift, at around ₹1,499.
 It feels personal, gets taken home on the first day, and avoids the "here's your equipment" feeling of a mug-and-lanyard kit.

 On or just before the joining date, or within the first few days while the welcome still feels fresh.
 For a cohort of joiners, send it to the office in one drop on the shared start date, and order 1 to 2 weeks ahead if you want personalized cards.